desjae/My-First-Repository/README.md

 # Purpose of Repository

-I created this repository and READMe as an exercise for GEO 712, a graduate-level seminar course taught by Dr. Antonio Paez and Krysha Dukacz.
+My name is Elise Desjardins and I created this repository and READMe as an exercise for GEO 712, a graduate-level seminar course at McMaster University taught by Dr. Antonio Paez and Krysha Dukacz.

 # Cloning to Desktop

-I have now cloned this file and launched in my desktop.
-I am now able to make edits, like adding this paragraphs, in R Studio.
+I learned how to clone this file and launch in my desktop.
+I am now able to make changes locally, like adding these paragraphs, in R Studio.
+I can save the file, commit the changes, and then push back to GitHub repository.